the Experience of Ozark Mission Project

 In 1986, OMP began with one camp and 35 participants.
 Today we host 12 camps each summer, serving all four corners of Arkansas.
 Over 1,000 youth and young adults participate in OMP camps each summer.

 At Ozark Mission Project, we lovingly use this term in reference to homeowners in need.
-Jesus said to love our neighbors as ourselves, so we put that love into action by completing these beautification and accessability projects for our neighbors.
+Jesus said to love our neighbors as ourselves, so we put that love into action by completing these beautification and accessibility projects for our neighbors.

 we SEEK TO EMPOWER OUR NEIGHBORS.

 On the surface, the benefit is purely physical – a wheelchair ramp, a porch repaired, a house painted, a lawn mowed.
 However, the impact is deep and lasting: a disabled neighbor can move around on her own; a struggling single mom has a new sense of pride in her home; a retiree can sip sweet tea on his sturdy porch.

 To encourage our campers to put their faith in action in their local churches and communities